ectrc/snow/readme.md

 ## What's next?

-- Final MCP actions like `RefundMtxPurchase`, `SetAffiliateName` and more.
+- Final niche actions like `RefundMtxPurchase`, `SetAffiliateName` and more.
+- Interact with external services like Amazon S3 or Cloudflare R2 to save player data externally.
+- Seed Randomization for the Item Shop instead of a random number generator.
+This will allow for the same item shop to be generated for each day without the need for a database or keeping the server running.
 - Integrating a matchmaker with a hoster to smartly put players into games and know when servers become available.
-- Interact with external services like Amazon S3 or Cloudflare R2 to save player data externally.
 - Refactor the XMPP solution to use [melium/xmpp](https://github.com/mellium/xmpp).

+### Missing Features

+> Use this as a roadmap to see what is coming next!
+It is easier to list what is missing than what is included as the server is almost feature complete.

+- **User Settings** An Amazon S3 bucket will be required to store user settings.
+- **Party System V2** Ccurrently it relies on the automatic XMPP solution which is very hard to keep track of.
+- **Battle Pass** For support, I will need the Battle Pass Storefront ID for every build.
+I am yet to think of a solution for this.
+- **Event Tracking** This will come from the game server and will send down every event for every player.
+With this it is possible to track quests, player stats, and more.
+This will need a game server to be built specifically for Snow.
+Features reliant on this are **Leaderboards**, **Challenges**, **Stats**, **Pins** and **Career**.
+- **Save The World** Really?

 ## Supported MCP Actions

-> These are request made from Fortnite to the backend to perform actions on the profile.
+> These are request made from Fortnite to the server to perform actions on the profile.

 `QueryProfile`, `ClientQuestLogin`, `MarkItemSeen`, `SetItemFavoriteStatusBatch`, `EquipBattleRoyaleCustomization`, `SetBattleRoyaleBanner`, `SetCosmeticLockerSlot`, `SetCosmeticLockerBanner`, `SetCosmeticLockerName`, `CopyCosmeticLoadout`, `DeleteCosmeticLoadout`, `PurchaseCatalogEntry`, `GiftCatalogEntry`, `RemoveGiftBox`